skrey/yellow-extensions/source/stockholm/README.md

 <p align="center"><img src="stockholm-screenshot.png?raw=true" width="795" height="836" alt="Screenshot"></p>

-## Settings

-The following files can be customised:

-`system/themes/stockholm.css` = CSS file of the theme
-`system/themes/stockholm.png` = icon of the theme
+## How to customise a theme

+All theme files are stored in your `system/themes` folder.
+All layout files are stored in your `system/layouts` folder.
+You can edit these files.
+Your changes will not be overwritten when the website is updated.

 ## Installation